-la djan.e la .alis. klamale zarci That-named John and that-named Alice go-to the market.
+la djan .e la .alis. klama le zarci

+John and Alice go-to the market.

 Example 14.26 means exactly the same thing as Example 14.25: one may be rigorously transformed into the other without any change of logical meaning.
-This rule is true in general for every different kind of logical connection in Lojban; all of them, with one exception (see Section 14.12), can always be transformed into a logical connection between sentences that expresses the same truth function.
+This rule is true in general for every different kind of logical connection in Lojban; all of them, with one exception (See Section 14.12), can always be transformed into a logical connection between sentences that expresses the same truth function.